 If the system is distributed, i.e. a set of interconnected and geographically separated CPUs, or a multi-processor system, i.e. a set of interconnected and geographically collected CPUs, there might be requirements of pre-allocated functionality among the nodes in the system.
 Such an allocation will affect the final architecture and the performance of the application.
 Yet another reason for having a hardware view description in the software architecture is the issue of portability.
 If software should be easy to move between different types of platforms, the dependencies to the hardware and the operating systems must be encapsulated from the rest of the software system.
-One can discuss whether this is a software architectural view or not, but as long as hardware has an impact on the software architecture, we consider it a view.
+One can discuss whether this is a software architecture, we consider it a view.